 - 72 private ICU rooms, equipped with patient lifts, bedside dialysis and surgical procedure lights to lessen the need to move patients; accommodations for family, including furniture (table top and sofa/bed)

 - 48 medical/surgical private inpatient rooms with accommodations for family, including furniture (table top and sofa/bed)

 - Natural light with wall-to-wall windows and original art that represents Florida landscape and nature scenes

 - Multi-level lighting, including a procedure light for clinical staff, ambient overhead light and a reading light for the patient

-- Specially designed ''water-friendly ''or ''wet'' wheelchair-accessible bathrooms that accommodate support staff to aid patients.
+- Specially designed ''water-friendly ''or ''wet'' wheelchair-accessible bathrooms that accommodate support staff to maintain patient safety

 - UF Health Cardiology – Heart & Vascular Hospital